spectral-discord/knowledge-base/logseq/pages/TSON.md

 			- *Warning:* If a note with a frequency ratio of `1` is not defined, then a note will not exist there, nor at repeat intervals.
 If a reference note isn't defined either, then the scale's notes will be centered around a root and reference pitch that doesn't exist as a note.

 			  This may be desirable for some tunings, but many tunings will need a note with a frequency ratio of  `1`.
+		- An optional [spectrum](((62f2aa52-4de4-4e95-8e5a-a90fa4f99e4e))) parameter can be provided as well, which must reference the ID of a spectrum that's defined in the `spectra` array.
+			- This is intended to enable different scales within the same tuning system to be used with different spectra, enabling multi-scale as well as multi-spectra tuning systems.
 	- ### Understanding Notes
 	  collapsed:: true
 		- The only requirement for a note is a [frequency ratio](((62918b58-f893-48c9-b530-4102f7f3c173))), which can be defined using either a number (integer or float) or a valid [expression](((629146bc-6e1e-4a00-b2a0-5c205cfb23c6))) that resolves to a real number greater than zero.